michaelluang/michaelluang.github.io/about/app-list/index.markdown

 ---
 layout: page
-title: App List
+title: "App List"
-permalink: /about/app-list
+permalink: /about/app-list/
 ---

 There will be more details soon.
 Stay tuned…